delorum/simple-net/README.md

 simple-net
 ==========

-Scala wrapper on java sockets implementing very simple text/json network protocol
+Scala wrapper on java sockets implementing very simple text/json network protocol.

+simple-net is built upon Akka Framework.

+On server-side: one actor is created to accept new connections and one additional actor will be created for every new connection to handle events from it.
+Also one actor is created to handle overall network events (new connections, new data from clients or client disconnections) and represent them to user.

+On client-side: one actor is created to handle all network stuff.

 Usage
 =====